Singaporean parents have been accused of choosing “branded” schools over “neighbourhood schools” in last week’s Parliament session.

-From a Singaporean parent perspective, it is not so much that the neighbourhood schools are undesirable as that the branded schools are MORE desirable.
+From a Singaporean parent perspective, it is not so much that the neighborhood schools are undesirable as that the branded schools are MORE desirable.

-When it comes to our children’s education, our top priority is the learning environment that a school, neighbourhood or not, can provide.
-And parents worldwide, will choose the school that can provide their children with the best possible education or opportunities in their future.
+When it comes to our children’s education, our top priority is the learning environment that a school, neighborhood or not, can provide.
+And parents worldwide will choose the school that can provide their children with the best possible education or opportunities in their future.
 Singaporean parents are no different.

-Following that, my husband and I scouted our neighbourhood for good schools to place our children in.
-Fortunately for us, we had several good ones in our neighbourhood to choose from.
-Some were “branded” schools, while others were “neighbourhood” schools.
-One was even a neighbourhood school that became “branded”.
+Following that, my husband and I scouted our neighborhood for good schools to place our children in.
+Fortunately for us, we had several good ones in our neighborhood to choose from.
+Some were “branded” schools, while others were “neighborhood” schools.
+One was even a neighborhood school that became “branded”.